-- ☐ Have requirements of key suppliers, such as Facilities Management and IT service providers, been reviewed in light of any requirements that may change during a pandemic period (e.g. increased cleaning regimes)? - ☐ Have you liaised with key third parties to ensure they will be able to continue to deliver desired service levels during the coming period? - ☐ Are you monitoring exposure trends and restrictions against your supply chain? - ☐ Have you performed an operational risk assessment and considered the impact of disruptions on critical business functions? - ☐ Do you have visibility of critical supply chain parts and data to properly assess the potential damage and create immediate plans? - ☐ Do you have any third party single points of failure? - ☐ Have you performed a risk assessment across all supply chain tiers?
-Have you considered using machine learning to find patterns that can be indicators of risk - or opportunity? - ☐ Have you evaluated strategies for alternative sourcing, including the impact of tariffs to cost? - ☐ Do you have a communications strategy in place for key supply chain stakeholders? - ☐ Have you activated product redesign/material certification resources? - ☐ Have you conducted scenario planning exercises to understand the operational implications, both financial and non-financial, of various scenarios?
+- ☐ Have requirements of key suppliers, such as Facilities Management and IT service providers, been reviewed in light of operational needs during the pandemic period (e.g. increased cleaning regimes)? - □ Have you liaised with key third parties to ensure they will be able to continue to deliver desired service levels during the coming period?
+Do you have ready access to all contract and commercial agreements to identify those at risk of failure or delay? - Do you know the current constraints within your logistics network?
+Are you monitoring exposure trends and restrictions in the locations of your supply chain? - ☐ Have you performed an operational risk assessment and considered the impact of disruptions on critical business functions? - Do you have any third party single points of failure?
+Do you have visibility of critical supply chain parts and data to properly assess the potential damage and create immediate plans? - ☐ Have you performed a risk assessment across all supply chain tiers?
+Have you considered using machine learning to find patterns that can be indicators of risk or opportunity? - □ Have you evaluated strategies for alternative sourcing, including the impact of tariffs to cost? - Do you have a communication strategy for supply chain partners? - □ Have you activated product redesign / material certification resources? - ☐ Have you conducted planning exercises to understand the financial and non-financial impact on operation of various scenarios? - ☐ Have you identified and responded to current and potential shortfalls in critical labour availability in the supply chain? - ☐ Are your newly implemented remote working practices secure? - ☐ Are you leveraging technology to monitor and comply with environmental, social and governance requirements?